-What is psoriasis and who does it affect?
+What is psoriatic arthritis and who does it affect?

-Psoriatic arthritis (PsA) is a type of arthritis that normally impacts people who have the more commonly known psoriasis skin condition.
-Some people experience plaque psoriasis before inflammation in the joints and others have joint disease years before any obvious rash.
+Psoriatic arthritis (often shorted to ‘PsA’) is a type of arthritis that normally impacts people who have the more commonly known psoriasis skin condition.
+Some people experience psoriasis before inflammation in the joints where others have joint disease years before any obvious rash.
 Patients with severe psoriasis skin disease are at a higher risk of developing PsA.

-Psoriasis can affect people of any age and there is no real preference towards male or female but onset is more commonly seen between the ages of 30-50 years of age.
-It is estimated that although some PsA patients condition is stable, 40-60% of people with PsA develop worsening, more severe symptoms over time.
+Psoriatic arthritis can affect people of any age and there is no real preference towards male or female.
+However, onset is more commonly seen between the ages of 30-50 years of age.
+It is estimated that although some PsA patients condition is stable, 40-60% of people with PsA develop worsening or more severe symptoms over time.

-The most common symptoms of PsA is pain, fatigue, swelling and morning stiffness in the commonly affected joints of (but not limited to) hands, feet (including heels), knees, hips and shoulders although in some patients swelling is not observed or experienced.
+The most common symptoms of PsA are pain, fatigue, swelling and stiffness in commonly affected joints.
+These tend to be (but is not limited to):

 - Exercise regularly – this is essential with PsA and helps to keep the affected joints mobile as well as aiding general wellbeing